joaoocb/basic-nft/README.md

-# basic_nft
+# basic-nft
-Basic contract for a Non-Fungible Token
+Basic contract for a Non-Fungible Token on EOS Blockchain.